gitenter/gitenter/tf-config/README.md

 - ECS will create the docker volume in `/var/lib/docker/volumes`.
 - Use [Docker volume drivers](https://docs.docker.com/engine/extend/plugins_volume/) to link this volume to EBS/EFS.
 Default is local volume driver.
+  - Looks like we can only use EFS (which can be mounted to multiple EC2 instances), as EBS can only mount to one single EC2 instance. (differences between S3/EBS/EFS [1](https://dzone.com/articles/confused-by-aws-storage-options-s3-ebs-amp-efs-explained) [2](https://www.cloudberrylab.com/resources/blog/amazon-s3-vs-ebs-vs-efs/))

 This is only available for 2018/08 so Docker volume for Fargate may be available soon.